machwerkphysiks-a11y/MACHWERK/README.md

 - **formally auditable**
 - **usable for derivation, validation, and consistency checks**

-This separation is intentional and methodologically essential.
+This separation is deliberate and methodologically essential.

 ---

-## Calculability and Use
+## Calculability and Formal Use

 MACHWERK is **not descriptive**.
 It is **operational**.

 The formal core defines:

 - operators
 - mappings
-- domains
+- relational domains
-- fixpoints
+- fixpoint criteria
 - admissibility constraints

-These structures **can be used for calculation, derivation, and validation** of physical models.
+These structures **can be used for calculation, derivation, and formal validation** of physical models.

-What MACHWERK restricts is **not computation**, but **uncontrolled interpretation**.
+What MACHWERK restricts is **not computation**,
+but **uncontrolled interpretation**.

-If a statement cannot be uniquely related back through the defined projections, it is **formally inadmissible as a physical statement**, even if mathematically valid.
+If a statement cannot be uniquely related back through the defined projections, it is **formally inadmissible as a physical statement** — even if it remains mathematically well-defined.

-This rule is structural, not interpretive.
+This rule is **structural**, not interpretive.

 ---